-So, I checked into how to prevent hypothermia in the elderly:
+So, I found 5 tips on how to prevent hypothermia in the elderly:

 - Set home temperature to at least 68 – 70 degrees.

 - Inside the home: wear socks, slippers, a hat or scarf, and cover up with an afghan.

 - Outside: wear layers of clothing plus thermal underwear.
 Use both a hat and a neck scarf, plus gloves and heavy socks.

 - Limit exposure to cold temperatures.

 - Check on the senior in cold weather.
 Move them to a heated place if the power goes out.